 - The Content Marketer’s Toolkit: 35 Tools You Can’t Blog Without.
 Blogging is a lot easier (and less frustrating) when you’re using the right tools.
 From finding worthwhile topics using tools like Buzzsumo to creating your actual posts and promoting them, this list of sites and apps is a great go-to for any content writing pro.

 - The 80/20 Rule for Building a Blog Audience.
-Derek Halpern is one of our favorite sources of content marketing information, and in this post he references his (in?)famous “80/20 rule” — he talks about this rule frequently in his articles and videos, and for good reason.
-Here he explains why you should spend only 20% of your time creating your content, while spending 80% of your time promoting it — and how doing so is the key to creating a “fan base” for your blog that will convert to real business.
+Derek Halpern is one of our favorite sources of content marketing information, and in this post he references his (in?)famous “80/20 rule” -- he talks about this rule frequently in his articles and videos, and for good reason.
+Here he explains why you should spend only 20% of your time creating your content, while spending 80% of your time promoting it -- and how doing so is the key to creating a “fan base” for your blog that will convert to real business.
+"You should spend only 20% of your time creating your content, while spending 80% of your time promoting it." - The Content Factory

 - How to Promote Every Piece of Content You Create (In Less Than an Hour a Day).
 We’re not disagreeing with the 80/20 rule by following it up with this post.
 To be clear, you should still spend the majority of your time promoting your content.
 These content marketing tactics are so quick and easy, you’ll have no excuse not to work them into your efforts.